thehajime/asiabsdcon-1803/content.md

 ## Direct Code Execution in a nutshell

 >>>

+## What does it look like ?

+- Lightweight virtualization of kernel and application processes, interconnected by simulated networks

+- Benefits
+ - Implementation realism
+ - in controlled topologies or wireless environments
+ - Model availability
+ - Debugging a whole network within a single process

+- Limitations
+ - Not as scalable as pure simulation
+ - Tracing more limited
+ - Configuration different

+>>>
 ## Why Direct Code Execution ?

 1. You want to investigate a protocol, but the model **isn't available**,